TechnicalPursuit/TIBET/README.md

 #### Installing TIBET via `npm`

-TIBET should be installed globally using `npm install -g`:<br/>
+TIBET is currently installed globally using `npm install -g`:<br/>

 ```bash
 npm install -g tibet
 ```

-And TIBET's developer dependencies:
+To complete the installation run the following command to install npm devDependencies in the global TIBET installation package:

 ```bash
 $(npm root -g)/tibet/bin/tibet_develop_init.bash
 ```

+<i>Note that the above operation may be simplified in an upcoming release so you
+only install the TIBET CLI globally and install the TIBET library locally in each project.</i>

 Initial installation process can take several minutes depending on the speed of your network connection and the particular version being installed.
 Be patient